 Another challenge for policymakers is the need to identify the perpetrators of particular terrorist acts and those who train, fund, or otherwise support or sponsor them.
 As the international community increasingly demonstrates its ability to unite and apply sanctions against rogue states, states will become less likely to overtly support terrorist groups or engage in state sponsored terrorism.
-The possibility of covert provision of weapons, financing, and logistical support nonetheless remains, and detecting such transfers will require significantly increased deployment of U.S. intelligence assets in countries and zones where terrorists operate.
-Particularly challenging is identification of "dual use" items - subject to U.S. export restrictions - which might creatively be adapted for military application (see CRS Report RL31669, Terrorism: Background on Chemical, Biological, and Toxin Weapons; CRS Report RL31780, Trade and the 108th Congress; CRS Report RL31826, Protecting our Perimeter; and CRS Report RS21422, Dual Use Biological Equipment).
+The possibility of covert provision of weapons, financing, and logistical support remains, and detecting such transfers will require significantly increased deployment of U.S. intelligence assets in countries and zones where terrorists operate.
+Particularly challenging is identification of "dual use" items - subject to U.S. export restrictions - which might creatively be adapted for military application (see CRS Report RL31669, Terrorism: Background on Chemical, Biological, and Toxin Weapons and Options for Lessening Their Impact, by Dana A. Shea; CRS Report RL31826, Protecting our Perimeter: "Border Searches" under the Fourth Amendment, by Stephen R. Vina; and CRS Report RS21422, Dual Use Biological Equipment: Difficulties in Domestic Regulation, by Dana A. Shea).

 Today, the U.S. policy focus is on terrorist organizations such as Al Qaeda and affiliated networks, and state supporters.
-But in the future, it may be that new brands of terrorists will emerge: individuals who are not affiliated with any established terrorist organization and who are apparently not agents of any state sponsor.
+(See also CRS Report RL32759, Al Qaeda: Statements and Evolving Ideology, by Christopher M. Blanchard.)
+But in the future, it may be that new types of terrorists will emerge: individuals who are not affiliated with any established terrorist organization and who are apparently not agents of any state sponsor.
 The terrorist Ramzi Ahmed Yousef, who is believed to have masterminded the 1993 World Trade Center bombing, apparently did not belong to any larger, established, and previously identified group, although he may have had some ties to Al Qaeda operatives.
-Also, the worldwide threat of individual or "boutique" terrorism, or that of "spontaneous" terrorist activity, such as the bombing of bookstores in the United States after Ayatollah Khomeini's death edict against British author Salman Rushdie, appears to be on the increase.
+Also, should organizational infrastructure of groups such as Al Qaeda continue to be disrupted, the threat of individual or "boutique" terrorism, or that of "spontaneous" terrorist activity, such as the bombing of bookstores in the United States after Ayatollah Khomeini's death edict against British author Salman Rushdie, may well increase.
 Thus, one likely profile for the terrorist of the 21st century may well be a private individual not affiliated with any established group, but drawing on other similarly-minded individuals for support.
-Because the U.S. international counter-terrorism policy framework has been sanctions-oriented, and has traditionally sought to pin responsibility on state sponsors, changes in policy and approaches are being considered and implemented on an ongoing basis.
+Because the U.S. international counter-terrorism policy framework has been sanctions-oriented, and has traditionally sought to pin responsibility on state sponsors, changes in policy and approaches are regularly being considered and implemented.
 Another problem surfacing in the wake of a number of incidents associated with Islamic fundamentalist groups is how to condemn and combat such terrorist activity, and the extreme and violent ideology of specific radical groups, without appearing to be anti-Islamic in general.
 A desire to punish a state for supporting international terrorism may also conflict with other foreign policy objectives involving that nation, such as human rights concerns.